cyberthirty/hands-on-intro-to-python/docs/README.md

 ## Code of Conduct

 I'm committed to providing a welcoming and inclusive experience for everyone.
 Please read the Code of Conduct before participating.
+Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.

 ## Contact

 Questions or feedback?
-Contact with me on LinkedIn: [Lucky Ngabuh](https://www.linkedin.com/in/cyber30).
+Contact with me on LinkedIn: [Lucky Ngabuh](https://www.linkedin.com/in/cyber30) ) and on Twitter: [@Cyber30](https://twitter.com/cyberthirty30).

 Thank you for exploring "Hands-On Intro to Python."